Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Reduced load on Active Directory (partially transferred to IDM system or server running a script)
 - Static groups can be used for permissions
 - Changes in static group membership can be documented more easily
-- Static groups can be expanded to it's members in mail clients
+- Static groups can be expanded to it's members in e-mail clients
 - Membership in static groups can easily be queried
 - Overcoming query parameter restrictions, such as combing the results of multiple LDAP queries
 ## 16.21.
 What about the new signature roaming feature Microsoft announced?